liyufan1994/CS205ParallelCipher/README.md

 ```$ which mpic++```

-3. Go to root directory and modify the following lines in the CMakeList.txt file: replace "/usr/local/bin/mpicc"
+3. Go to root directory and modify the following lines in the CMakeLists.txt file: replace "/usr/local/bin/mpicc"
 and "/usr/local/bin/mpic++" with the paths you find in step 2.

 ```set(CMAKE_C_COMPILER /usr/local/bin/mpicc)```